+This Initiative prepares students in after school clubs to visit neighborhood stores near their schools to identify healthy food options as well as gain awareness about tobacco prevention among teens.
 Students who enroll in this after school club learn about the benefits of Tobacco Free Living, as well as how Tobacco companies are actively marketing to youth within these types of stores.
 In addition, the student groups and club advisors, in collaboration with participating storeowners, perform a site visit to the stores in order to assess the current layout, placement and identification of healthy food options.

+The overall objective of this youth-driven initiative is to develop recommendations for neighborhood storeowners about: the benefits of featuring healthier options; marketing affordable and healthful food options; their store’s contribution to the health of their community; and the importance of building and strengthening community relationships.
 The students then work together to create a set of recommendations for the storeowners in order to improve the availability and identification of healthy food and beverage choices and develop business friendly strategies to reduce youth exposure to Tobacco Advertising.

 Participating stores may receive the “Good Neighbor Store” designation and recognition by the Florida Department of Health in Broward County, after successful completion of the program!
 This designation recognizes the store’s role and commitment to improve the health and wellbeing of the residents they serve and clearly identifies the store to potential customers.

 To watch Good Neighbor Store Videos click here

 Catalog of Publications: Click Here